Aurther-Nadeem/WWDC2020/README.md

 Welcome to my WWDC20 Swift Coding Challenge Project.
 This is a playground book which shows the user multiple landmarks from different countries.

 The Landmarks are:
-Burj Khalifa
+Burj Khalifa,
-Big Ben
+Big Ben,
-Eiffel Tower
+Eiffel Tower,
-Moai Statues
+Moai Statues and
 St. Basil's Cathedral

 # Getting Started